TyHil/personal-website/README.md

 ## Set-up

 This project requires a working [Node.js](https://nodejs.org/) and [PNPM](https://pnpm.io/) installation.
-To start, clone the repository, and then run `npm run dev` to launch a local development server at [`localhost:3000`](https://localhost:3000) by default.
+To start, clone the repository, and then run `pnpm  dev` to launch a local development server at [`localhost:3000`](https://localhost:3000) by default.

 ```bash